suits-rpg/rules/lib/rules/combat.md

 #### Point Blank range

 your target receives 1/2 defense.
-However if they are in striking range, your attack skill is also halved!
+However if they are in striking range (< 3m), your attack skill is also halved!

 #### Medium Range